 What is the Consumer Rights Act 2015, and how can it protect you if something goes wrong when buying a new car?
 Here’s everything you need to know

-In the UK we have strong consumer law, and if you’ve bought a new car, you’re well protected by comprehensive legislation.
-Not everyone knows just how far-reaching this legislation is, though, meaning if a car is faulty, both buyers and dealers can make assumptions that can potentially undermine customer satisfaction.
+The UK places a strong precedence on consumer law, and if you’ve just bought a new car, you’re well protected by comprehensive legislation.
+But not everyone knows just how far-reaching this legislation is, though, so a grey area does remain.
+This means that, if a car is faulty, both buyers and dealers can make assumptions that could potentially undermine customer satisfaction.

 The Consumer Rights Act is among the strongest and most important pieces of customer legislation around.
 Introduced in October 2015, the Act stipulates that any car you buy should be:

 Of satisfactory quality: if you’re buying a new car, it should be in perfect working order.

 Fit for purpose: the car must perform as you’d expect; it should have enough power to go up steep hills, for example.
 Read our top tips for test drives for help assessing a new car.

 As described: if you signed a contract to buy a blue car with a sunroof and a self-parking system, the car should be blue and come with these features.
 Adverts for secondhand cars should accurately reflect their condition and features.

 Does the Consumer Rights Act apply to new cars?

 The moment a new car is purchased, the 2015 Consumer Rights Act becomes active.
 It essentially provides immunity to you in the event that the car you’ve purchased is not in the condition it was described as being in, or any unspoken faults arise.
 It’s crucial that buyers who are looking to make use of this immunity period do so as soon as possible to ensure the swiftest outcome.